 Wooden Shakes And Shingles

-Wooden shakes and shingles are one of the oldest kinds of shingles that are still being used by the roofing industry.
+Wooden shakes and shingles are one of the oldest kinds of shingles.
 You’ll occasionally see this type of roofing among older homes that have a rustic architectural finish.
 Contrary to what most people think, wooden shingles are exceptionally resistant to fire with a class A rating.

 One of the drawbacks of using wooden shakes and shingles is that it can be flammable if it is not treated.
 It’s best to keep this in mind if you’re in close proximity to other homes.